openstatusHQ/cli-template/README.md

-# OpenStatus Starter And Templace
+# OpenStatus Starter And Template

 ## Requirement